-ked below would be potentially affecte ficant Impact" as indicated by the chec d by this project, involving at least one klist on the following pages. ⊠ Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality □ Biological Resources ☐ Cultural Resources ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing □ Public Services ☐ Recreation ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance I find that although the project proponent.
-A MIT I find that the propose ENVIRONMENTAL IMPACE I find that the proposed unless mitigated" impact an earlier document purmeasures based on the error REPORT is required, but I find that although the proposed unless mitigated on the error based on th d project COULD NOT have a significant N will be prepared.
-Toposed project could have a significant his case because revisions in the project IGATED NEGATIVE DECLARATION will sed project MAY have a significant TREPORT is required. project MAY have a "potentially signition the environment, but at least one estant to applicable legal standards, an earlier analysis as described on attached it must analyze only the effects that remain roposed project could have a significant fects (a) have been analyzed adequate applicable standards, and (b) have be effect on the environment, and ar ficant impact" or "potentially significant iffect 1) has been adequately analyzed in 2) has been addressed by mitigation d sheets.
+ked below would be potentially affecte ificant Impact" as indicated by the chec d by this project, involving at least one klist on the following pages. ⊠ Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance I find that although the project proponent.
+A MIT I find that the propose ENVIRONMENTAL IMPACE I find that the proposed unless mitigated" impact an earlier document purmeasures based on the expense REPORT is required, but I find that although the proposed unless mitigated impact an earlier document purmeasures based on the expense based on d project COULD NOT have a significant opposed project could have a significant his case because revisions in the project IGATED NEGATIVE DECLARATION will sed project MAY have a significant of TREPORT is required. project MAY have a "potentially significant on the environment, but at least one estant to applicable legal standards, an earlier analysis as described on attached it must analyze only the effects that remarks (a) have been analyzed adequated applicable standards, and (b) have be effect on the environment, and are ficant impact" or "potentially significant effect 1) has been adequately analyzed in and 2) has been addressed by mitigation d sheets.
 An ENVIRONMENTAL IMPACT